HBsAg: Immunoassay

+Applications

+HBsAg made through recombinant DNA is used to make the hepatitis B vaccine.
+It has a very good efficacy of about 95%, with protection lasting for more than 30 years, even after the anti-HbsAg antigen titers have fallen.

+The RTS,S also makes use of HBsAg.
+It is a mixture of a version of malaria surface antigen grafted to HBsAg (RTS) and ordinary HBsAg (S), both made through recombinant DNA.
+Much like ordinary HBsAg, these two are able to assemble into virus-like particles that are soluble in water.

 History

 It is commonly referred to as the Australia Antigen.
 This is because it was first isolated by the American research physician and Nobel Prize winner Baruch S. Blumberg in the serum of an Australian Aboriginal person.
 It was discovered to be part of the virus that caused serum hepatitis by virologist Alfred Prince in 1968.

 Heptavax, a "first-generation" hepatitis B vaccine in the 1980s, was made from HBsAg extracted from the blood plasma of hepatitis patients.
-Current vaccine are made from recombinant HBsAg grown in yeast.
+More modern vaccines are made from recombinant HBsAg grown in yeast.